So I’m still looking for that laptop to replace the one my wife dropped. After trying the

 That wraps this review up though.
 I’ll have this unit hopefully for the next several years, so if you have any questions about it or if you want me to run another test, please leave me a comment in the section below.

-If interested, our reviews of the Lenovo Legion 5 Pro, the portable Legion Slim 7, and the AMD Legion 7 or Intel Legion 7 are also available here on the site.
+Lenovo Legion 5 Pro, the portable Legion Slim 7, and the AMD Legion 7 or Intel Legion 7 are also available here on the site.